 WEST SACRAMENTO HALTS CANNABIS EQUITY LICENSING

 Applicant Richard Miller not only meets all of California and West Sacramento’s stated social equity eligibility criteria, he and his business STASH successfully advanced in the RFP process to open an equity business, receiving a letter on July 17, 2025 so stating.
-However, in late September 2025, the City notified Miller that it was canceling the entire Equity Retail RFP, offering no rationale for the move.
+However, in late September 2025, the City notified Miller that it was canceling the entire Equity Retail RFP, offering no rationale for the move, as required by law.
 City officials had until had until January 9, 2026 to respond to a demand from Miller’s attorney Khurshid Khoja; no response was provided.

 EQUITY AND THE APPLICANT